deepaksood619/deepaksood619.github.io/docs/courses/course-time-series-analysis/time-series-modeling.md

 ![image](../../media/Course-Time-Series-Analysis_Time-Series-Modeling-image27.jpg)

-How is the GARCHdifferent from the ARCH?
+How is the GARCH different from the ARCH?

 Includes past conditional variances

-Why is the GARCHsimilar to the ARMA?
+Why is the GARCH similar to the ARMA?

-Includes past values and past errors.(conditional variances and squared residuals)
+Includes past values and past errors (conditional variances and squared residuals)

-How does the GARCH (1,1) compare to complex ARCH counterparts?
+How does the GARCH(1,1) compare to complex ARCH counterparts?

 It outperforms even the ARCH(12) model we examined earlier.

 - No higher order GARCH models outperform the GARCH(1,1) when it comes to variance of market returns
-- All the effects of the conditional variacne 2 days ago will be contained in the conditional variance of yesterday
+- All the effects of the conditional variance 2 days ago will be contained in the conditional variance of yesterday
 - No need to include more than 1 GARCH component

 How do GARCH(p,q) models for the volatility of returns perform compared to the GARHC(1,1)?